The Office of the Ombuds has the authority to:

 The Office of the Ombuds is entitled to inquire informally about any issue that concerns the university and affects any member of the university community.
 This means the campus ombuds might initiate an informal inquiry without having received a specific complaint.
 Campus individuals who are contacted by the ombuds with requests for information are expected to cooperate and, as much as possible, to provide appropriate information as requested.

-While the office does not keep records of specific complaints or problems, the ombuds keep track of general statistical patterns and bring concerns to the attention of those with authority to make institutional improvements.
-These data may signal emerging issues, indicate new trends, highlight vulnerable groups or suggest areas of development.
+While the office does not keep records of specific complaints or problems, the ombuds keeps track of general statistical patterns and bring concerns to the attention of those with authority to make institutional improvements.
+This data may signal emerging issues, indicate new trends, highlight vulnerable groups or suggest areas of development.
 The data collection never includes details that could identify individuals' confidential information.